 University of Toledo - The Carter West Dorm's first floor bathrooms are haunted.
 Water turns on and off in the sinks and showers when no one else is around.
 It often sounds like someone is washing their hands.

-West Toledo Branch Library - Mysterious noises and bumps are heard in the area near a fireplace on the west wall.
+West Toledo Branch Library – Mysterious noises and bumps are heard in the area near the fireplace on the west wall.
 A ghostly man wearing clothing from the late 1930s to early 1940s has been seen there as well.

 Waterville